So I have wanted to review The EX-Pro on the move Battery kit for a while and these are availble from EX-Pro directly or via Amazon

 Is it worth it?
 Well‚ yes and no‚ no due to the glitches with it while minor‚ they can cause some frustration after a while on the eye’s front if you can get past the misleading Information and be ok with it being less than advertised its not a bad little battery and certainly quite unique as there are not too many around like this and at a cost of £40.00 it’s pretty reasonable.

-And as it has the USB port its pretty useful as a phone charger too with its 5v 2 amp port‚ however‚ it does not support high speed charging there is none of the Qualcomm QI chips in it.
+And as it has the USB port its pretty useful as a phone charger too with its 5v 2 amp port‚ however‚ it does not support high speed charging there

 So if you need a bigger battery and don’t mind the little glitches this might be a great option.